FirstTechCMS/FirstTechCMS/claw/ClawWriteUp.md

 We used [Onshape](https://www.onshape.com/) to make a 3D model of the initial 2D design, enabling us to visualise how the claw would fit into the rest of the robot.
 ![image](https://github.com/user-attachments/assets/14114985-957c-4e20-9a1f-bc218c50b09f)

 The holes in the circles are long to allow minute adjustments to ensure the gear teeth mesh properly and don’t slip.
-We ensured ample space behind the frustrums (between the curved sections) to allow the sample to exist without interference from the claw.
+We ensured ample space behind the frustums (between the curved sections) to allow the sample to exist without interference from the claw.
 ## First printed iteration
 ![pro-Xeq14lxd](https://github.com/user-attachments/assets/56ff0597-1245-4ec7-8816-fa9caf364e59)
 ![pro-erTJIzO6](https://github.com/user-attachments/assets/31cc526d-739b-4de6-92d9-c139b179cc69)